rwxsb/me/learning-notes/docker/README.md

 There is a reconciliation loop in the cluster that checks if observed state is matching the desired state, in a case we want 10 instances and observed state sees 7 instances it launches new containers.

 - Swarm or Cluster does not support building apps on the deploy time.
 We may use `docker stack` command to deploy our docker compose file.

+## Dockerfiles
+Always the first instruction we define in a docker file is `FROM` (`FROM node:alpine`) instruction.

+Next instruction could be metadate with `LABEL` instruction.

+We can also define environment variables with `ENV`.

+When running a base image like Node or ASP.NET, it is important to specify the `WORKDIR` this is the directory our code lives in.

+`COPY` instruction takes two arguments in case of `COPY . .` first dot represents execution directory and second dot represents path specififed in `WORKDIR`.

+`EXPOSE` is port that will be exposed outside the container.

+`ENTRYPOINT` tells what should be run to start the application.

+> **Note**
+>
+> Keep in mind that not specifying .dockerignore might cause long build time due to copying of node_modules or other similar directories that contain packages.